tomcastleman/laravel-memcached-plus/README.md

 * Memcached persistent connections, SASL authentication and custom options: [#7987](https://github.com/laravel/framework/pull/7987) and
 * Memcached Session store configuration [#7988](https://github.com/laravel/framework/pull/7988)

 However @taylorotwell closed them due to lack of tests.
-When time permits I'm planning to add tests and re-submit, but in the meantime if anyone wishes to contribute them please submit a PR.
+Tests have recently been added (Jan 2016) and I plan to submit PRs to the framework in due course.

 ## Support